Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand how partnership agreements operate in practice and how they can modify the default statutory rules.
-In your revision, focus on:
+For SQE1, you are required to understand how partnership agreements operate in practice and how they can modify the default statutory rules, with a focus on the following syllabus points:

 • The default rules of the Partnership Act 1890 and how they may be varied by agreement.

-• The main provisions typically included in partnership agreements, such as capital contributions, profit and loss sharing, management, expulsion, and asset ownership.
+• The main provisions typically included in partnership agreements, such as capital contributions, profit and loss sharing, management, expulsion, dissolution, asset ownership, indemnity, and restrictive covenants.

 • The legal and practical consequences of including or omitting certain clauses.